 Polly, too.
 Twice; once when "storming" the castle and second when promoted to sergeant after the court-martial

+Flash Sideways: You know things are bad when Maladict starts seeing "Charlie" in the bushes and hearing helicopters.
 And, because he's a vampire, when things are really, really bad, other people start seeing them too.

 Flock of Wolves: The entire squad and apparently, nearly a third of the Borogravian army (or at least a third of the top brass) is composed of women disguised as men.

 Flynning: Subverted.
 When Corporal Strappi picks out Polly to do a sword demonstration, she knows she's not supposed to hit his sword.
 This throws Strappi off completely, since he was looking forward to embarrassing an inexperienced new recruit and had adopted a stance designed to easily counter it but weak against a real attack.

 Foreshadowing: There are hints early in the book about Sergeant Jackrum's real/birth sex, but it takes most people a few re-reads plus advance knowledge of the spoiler to notice them.
 The biggest one is Jackrum's reason for getting stuck on recruiting party despite his in-universe Memetic Badass status: he got his leg sliced open, then bit the doctor who tried to treat him, and tended to the injury personally, allowing Froc to slap him with recruiting duty as a "reward" while he was laid up.
 While it's easy to pass off as a throwaway gag to enhance Jackrum's Badass status, it becomes foreshadowing when you realize that to treat his leg, the (presumably male) doctor would have either had to take Jackrum's pants off, or at least get close enough to notice that there were one or two things either missing or sock-enhanced.
 No wonder Jackrum bit him and did the work himself!